-Another classic Bacolod dish is kansi.
+Another classic Bacolod dish is kansi, widely available in local eateries and Bacolod hotels.
 This beef bone marrow soup makes use of the local batuan fruit that gives it a unique sour flavor.
 Finally, satisfy your sweet with piaya, a sweet pressed pastry filled with muscovado, a sugar product that originated in Negros Occidental.

 5. Ilocos Sur

 Sitting on the northwestern coast of Luzon island, Ilocos Sur is renowned for its valuable historical sites.
 The region’s history is rich and highly celebrated, and so are its culinary traditions that you can experience in Ilocos tours.